 Life with a senior dog needs more love.

+Although a senior dog requires us to practice a few tricks, let us not underestimate the power of love that it can still give us.
 Their affection and closeness become even more precious and unique: we become their support and only point of reference, and their gaze will never cease to remind us of this.

 Three orthopaedic beds for your old dog’s well-being chosen by us: